norc-heal/heal-data-pkg-guide/docs/terms/index.md

 <summary> Advantages</summary>
     <ul>
     <li> Maximizes transparency and allows other researchers interested in the data to understand the full scope of the project and the data when accessing study documentation.</li>
-    <li> allows for documentation of the existence and disposition of files that are too sensitive to share but are important for reproducibility and can perhaps be requested directly from the study team by another researcher.</li>
+    <li> Allows for documentation of the existence and disposition of files that are too sensitive to share but are important for reproducibility and can perhaps be requested directly from the study team by another researcher.</li>
     <li> You get the benefit of full local annotation, which not only maximizes the usefulness of your data for other investigators but also can be helpful internally, especially in preserving knowledge about the data even as team members may change over the course of the study.</li>
     <li> Documenting and sharing all metadata associated with your study can increase the discoverability of your study.</li>